 If you're buying adaptor plugs so you can charge gadgets abroad, note down which type you'll need before you buy.
 The Travel Adaptor website has useful country-by-country info.

-The secret hotel section at Lastminute.com* has bargains on up to five-star hotels worldwide (including London), because you only know the description and star rating before you pay.
+The secret hotel section at Lastminute.com* has bargains on four- and five-star hotels worldwide (including London), because you only know the description and star rating before you pay.
 This means rock-bottom prices for classy establishments.

 Yet often you can cut and paste key phrases into Google to discover which hotel it is.
-Once you’ve the hotel’s identity, check reviews on TripAdvisor and whether it’s really a bargain compared to the top comparison sites.
+Once you know the hotel’s identity, check reviews on TripAdvisor* and whether it’s really a bargain compared to what you can get on the top comparison sites.
 See Cheap Hotels for how.
 Some inspiration from MoneySavers:

 Budget airlines make extra cash by flogging snacks to hungry flyers at sky-high prices - a splurge on airline snacks could easily undo the savings on your ticket.